xpack-dev-tools/openocd-xpack/website/docs/overview.md

 ## Features

+All binaries are:

+- **self-contained** (include all required libraries)
+- **file-system relocatable**
-All binaries are **self-contained** (include all required libraries) and **file-system relocatable** (can be installed in any location).
+(can be installed in any location).

 Multiple versions can be installed on the same system, for each project.

 ## Benefits